NoorAhmd/test_proj/Readme.txt

 4. Don't forget to catch the execution errors.
 5. Database credentials must be passed to logic via shell variables.
 6. Use camelCase on variables.
+7. Plus.
+Create a Dockerfile to run your solution as a microservice.

 When you finish